 The biggest challenge of owning a Canon printer is the running cost.
 Because the OEM provides such exceptional output quality, the cost of every single page printed by you also goes up.
 Generally speaking, Canon devices tend to be more expensive to run than their counterparts and the same applies to the Canon PIXMA Home TS5060.
 It is difficult to calculate how expensive, though, because the device uses two different types of black ink.

 Still, the per-page cost of running this device shouldn’t bother you too much because you won’t be printing large volumes.
-Individual users simply have no need for high volume printing and it is only with high volume printing that running costs that running costs become a variable.
-Even if you wanted to print lots of pages, you won’t be able to because the paper handling capacity of this device won’t allow you.
+Individual users simply have no need for high volume printing and it is only with high volume printing that running costs become a variable.
+Even if you wanted to print lots of pages, you won’t be able to because the paper handling capacity of this device won’t allow you to.
 The maximum number of pages you can feed into this device at one time is 100 sheets.

 Another flaw of this device is closely associated with the fact that it is primarily a photo printer.
 The Canon PIXMA Home TS5060 doesn’t have the automatic duplexing feature.
 The OEM probably expects its customers to print a lot of photos where duplexing is not an option.
 If you wanted to duplex your documents, look at other models.
 This also applies to the Automatic Document Feeder (ADF).
 If you wanted one, look elsewhere.